kellyselden/ember-i18n-csv/README.md

 ember-i18n-csv to-js --csv-path=i18n.csv --locales-path=path_to_locales_folder [--jshint-ignore] [--merge]
 ```

-`--missing-only` means the generated CSV will only contain keys where there is a missing translation in one of the locales
+`--only-missing` means the generated CSV will only contain keys where there is a missing translation in one of the locales

 `--jshint-ignore` will put ignore comments in your js files, useful if you lint for single quotes